ivadomed/model-spinal-rootlets/README.md

 ## Citation Info

-If you find this work and/or code useful for your research, please refer to the [following paper](https://doi.org/10.1162/imag_a_00218):
+If you find this work and/or code useful for your research, please cite the [following paper](https://doi.org/10.1162/imag_a_00218):

 ```bibtex
 @article{10.1162/imag_a_00218,